HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Business Overview

-This “FD Joint Training Program and Thematic Training” is a training program for newly appointed teachers, teachers who want to relearn the basics of FD, faculty members who are interested in FD, and staff working in FD-related departments.
-In FY2023, we will implement programs aimed at acquiring skills and knowledge such as IR and report guidance, seminar and laboratory management, first-year education, lesson design and lesson practice.
+The FD Joint Training Program and Thematic Training Program is a training program for new teachers, teachers who want to relearn the basics of FD, teachers who are interested in FD, and staff working in FD-related departments.
+In FY2023, we will implement a program aimed at acquiring skills and knowledge in areas such as IR and report guidance, seminar and laboratory management, first-year education, lesson design, and class practice.

-In fiscal 2023, a total of five training programs other than “FD Basic Knowledge” will be held online (Zoom).
+In FY2023, a total of five training programs other than “Basic Knowledge of FD” will be held online (Zoom).

 Outline of the event

-time program Event Dates Application Period
+time program Date and time Application Period

 13:30~15:30

-August 4 (Fri) ~
+August 4 (Fri) ~ September 5 (Tue)

 2 What to think about in the report assignment